3 Small Business HR Pitfalls and How to Avoid Them

 There’s also the paperwork and onboarding that comes along with every new hire.
 Having a designated person in your business to manage the new hire’s personnel file, including the coordination of benefits enrollment and the necessary payroll adjustments that go along with it, will help keep your business compliant and decrease your risk of making what could be costly errors.

 Know Before You Grow

-Below are a just a few of the regulations you’ll have to keep in mind as your employee head count grows.
+Below are just a few of the regulations you’ll have to keep in mind as your employee head count grows.

 - If you’re a growing small business, once you hire your 15th employee, discrimination laws come into play.
 You can read about Title VII here.

 - You’ll also be required to offer health insurance to all employees once you reach 50 full-time employees.
 You can learn more about the Affordable Care Act (ACA) in this resource.

 - FMLA also kicks in once you hire your 50th employee, which means you’ll be required to offer 12 workweeks of unpaid leave each year with no threat of job loss for each one of your employees.
 Check out the FMLA link above to get more details about how employee count figures into the different worksites you may have within 75 miles.